 You could scaffold with questions such as: “I see you are making beautiful people.
 Is this someone in your family?” or “”Who will you draw next, Gabby?
 Your big sister OR your baby brother?”
-Before you know it, she’ll be able to confidently answer open-ended questions that require her to think deeply about the things she’s seen or heard to understand more complex ideas and events.
+Before you know it, she’ll be able to confidently answer open-ended questions that require her to think deeply or understand more complex ideas and events.

 Lift Language & Keep it Going: Build On the Conversation!

 Lifting language is modeling well formed sentences, using complex vocabulary in an intentional way, and building upon children’s responses meaningfully.
 And as you use the last part of the TALK strategy, Keep it Going, you offer more opportunities for learning and meaningful conversation.
-Just think: the longer you keep your preschool and Pre-K students engaged in meaningful conversation, the more they’ll feel loved and heard and the more they’re able to learn!
+Just think: the longer you keep your preschool and Pre-K students engaged in meaningful conversation, the more they’ll feel heard and the more they’re able to learn!

-Want to learn more about the TALK strategy?
-Check out our free course for preschool and Pre-K teachers on the Cox Campus: “Meaningful Conversations.”
-In this course, you’ll learn more about how to connect with children through meaningful conversations and how you impact their oral language development and all learning.
+Check out our free course originally designed for preschool and Pre-K teachers on the Cox Campus: “Meaningful Conversations.”
+It’s a great resource for families that want to learn how to connect with children through meaningful conversations, as well as how your everyday interactions impact their oral language development and other learning.

 Recommended Resources for the TALK Strategy: